pughlab/crescent/README.md

 Description
 ================
 Runs Seurat's clustering on either 10X files from cellranger (barcodes.tsv, genes.tsv and matrix.mtx)
-or a Dropseq *file* with cell barcodes in columns and genes in rows.
+or a *file* with the Gene Expression Matrix with cell-barcodes in columns and genes in rows.
 The clustering procedure is based on this Seurat tutorial http://satijalab.org/seurat/pbmc3k_tutorial.html

 It allows to provide one-line commands.